KannonZenetism/zenetism-field-physics/field-physics/FP10_field_music_harmonics.md

 -   **Sᵛ** = Symbolic Veracity quotient (0→1)
 -   **𝑹** = Resonance Reciprocity

 > **Ethical Implication:** Symbolic integrity is not moralism; it is field ecology.
-A sustained deception can collapse a harmonic node.
-A veracious glyph can heal across lifelines.
+A sustained deception cannot collapse a harmonic node.
+It can only veil its resonance, delaying coherence until veracity restores flow.